dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

     <img src="/images/dotnet-trace-final-fix/cm-2-b.png" data-label="After"  alt="after" />
 </div>

-And what is the price I had to pay for perfect traces?
+And what is the price to pay for these perfect traces?
 69 samples out of 2194244, or 0.003%.
 I'll take that deal any day of the week.

 ## Putting everything together

 The only task remaining is going through the bureaucracy of forking [dotnet/diagnostics](https://github.com/dotnet/diagnostics), introducing our changes, and compiling our very own customized `dotnet-trace`.

-In order to be able to distinguish between the canonical `dotnet-trace` and my own version, I renamed my version of this tool to `daniel-trace`...
+In order to be able to distinguish between the canonical `dotnet-trace` and my own version, I renamed my own version of this tool to `daniel-trace`...
 I couldn't come up with a better name, sorry.

 !["Command line image of daniel-trace being executed"](/images/dotnet-trace-final-fix/daniel-trace.png)